stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 **Ending state**: ⌚ Period Clock: Stopped, ⌚ Jam Clock: Stopped

 ---

 **At the end of the game,** the Jam Timer executes the following steps.

 **Starting state**: ⌚ Period Clock: Stopped, ⌚ Jam Clock: Stopped

 1. Wait up to 30 seconds after the end of the final Jam for a team to request an Official Review.
 If teams do not have an Official Review or advise the Head Referee that they do not wish to use it, you do not need to continue waiting.
-(Note: this is specified under “Rolling Whistle” in the Officiating Cues, Codes, and Signals document, not in the Rules).
+(This is specified in Officiating Procedures 2.6 and under “Rolling Whistle” in the Officiating Cues, Codes, and Signals document).
 2. Wait for the Jam Referees to confer with their scorekeepers to validate final scores and make any adjustments to the final jam needed ([Rules 3.5](https://rules.wftda.com/singlehtml/index.html#errors-in-scoring-score-reporting)).
 3. Blow a Rolling Whistle to indicate the end of the game.